Chaiyaphum

 As of 2021, there are wild elephants in the town.

 Geography

 Chaiyaphum lies on the Khorat plateau at 185 m elevation.
 The land in the immediate vicinity of the city is flat, but the Phetchabun Mountains rise to the west.

 Climate

 Chaiyaphum has a tropical savanna climate (Köppen climate classification Aw).
 Winters are dry and warm.
-Temperatures rise until April, which is very hot with the average daily maximum at 36.4 °C. The monsoon season runs from late April through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.
+Temperatures rise until April, which is very hot with the average daily maximum at 36.4 °C. The monsoon season is from late April to October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.

 Transportation

 Route 201 begins in Chum Phae, and runs past Chaiyaphum (without actually entering the town) to Mittraphap near Sikhio.
 Route 202 leads east to Yasothon, Amnat Charoen, and the border with Laos at Khemarat.
 Route 225 leads west to Nakhon Sawan.

+Education

+Chaiyabhumbhakdeechumphon School is located in the town.